sbcc-cs105/EX01-HelloWorld/README.md

 Finally, you should receive an email that has links to both the pull request and the results of running your code.

-**NOTE** You do not need to anything on Moodle to turn-in your assignment, but your grade will be posted on there so that you mab track your progress throughout the term.
+**NOTE** You do not need to anything on Canvas to turn-in your assignment, but your grade will be posted on there so that you mab track your progress throughout the term.